hglee/GenesysZu3EGFpgaExample/BasicPetaLinux/README.md

 To boot with writable rootfs, change the root file system type in `Image Packaging Configuration/Root filesystem type` to `ext4`.
 The default is `initrd` and changes will not be saved.
 Leave it as `initrd` if you don't care.

+I added a modified patch to read ethaddr from SPI in u-boot.
+For this, leave the `Subsystem AUTO Hardware Settings/Ethernet Settings/Ethernet MAC address` as blank.

 ### 3. Edit user device tree file

 Edit `project-spec/meta-user/meta-xilinx-tools/recipes-bsp/uboot-device-tree/files/system-user.dtsi` before building.
 The file below was taken from https://github.com/Digilent/Genesys-ZU and edited for 2023.2.